CraigYanitski/kosmatau3d/docs/_source/getting-started.rst

    The spherical KOSMA-:math:`\tau` PDR models are referred to as clumps in the context of :code:`kosmatau3d`.
-   The distinction must be made that the `clumps` referenced in this documentation are not by any means the astronomical clumps that will eventually collapse into stellar clusters.
+   The distinction must be made that while the *clumps* referenced in this documentation are the astronomical clumps that will eventually collapse into stars, they are approximately in hydrostatic equilibrium.
+   Thus we are able to compute an instantaneous synthetic  observation.
-   :code:`kosmatau3d` is a `fractal` model to simulate the inhomogeneous structure of the ISM using a multitude of smaller clumps (see eg. Stutzki et al. 1998).
+   :code:`kosmatau3d` is a *fractal* model to simulate the inhomogeneous structure of the ISM using a multitude of these smaller clumps (see eg.
+   Stutzki et al. 1998).